AlexWhite1608/Alessandro_Bianco_IA/README.md

 # Introduction

-This project is used to solve the map-colouring problem with backtracking algorithm of a random generated graph.
+This project is used to solve a map-colouring problem using a backtracking algorithm.
 The main goal is to compare the performance of the two inference algorithms: *Forward Checking* vs *Maintaining Arc Consistency*.